haraka/Haraka/docs/plugins/tls.md

 For this plugin to work you must have SSL certificates installed correctly.

-## Install Location
+## Certificate Files

-Key and certificate chain default locations are as follows.
-The paths can be overridden in the `config/tls.ini` file using `key` and `cert` options.
+Defaults are shown and can be overridden in `config/tls.ini`.

     key=tls_key.pem
     cert=tls_cert.pem